 The initial impacts of campus shutdowns on Black students – as disruptive as they were – actually hides what lies ahead.
 Like all students, Black college students were already enrolled and studying before the mid-term move to remote instruction, which means they had already paid for the semester.
 That’s not expected to be the case going forward.

 One indication of the rising financial toll on Black students lies in recent data on summer internships.
-According to poll given in April by College Reaction, “nearly three-quarters of students with internships or post-graduation plans said their plans had been canceled, made remote, or delayed.”
+According to a poll given in April by College Reaction, “nearly three-quarters of students with internships or post-graduation plans said their plans had been canceled, made remote, or delayed.”
 A similar survey by the National Association of Colleges and Employers (NACE) reported nearly 22% were revoking offers to summer interns.

 With many Black students already strapped financially, the loss of these internships – combined with an increased need for Black students to help out their families financially – further lowers the odds that they will be able to resume their education in the fall.